Gerard David: Style

 David's surviving work mainly consists of religious scenes.
 They are characterised by an atmospheric, timeless, and almost dream like serenity, achieved through soft, warm and subtle colourisation, and masterful handling of light and shadow.
 He is innovative in his recasting of traditional themes and in his approach to landscape, which was then only an emerging genre in northern European painting.
 His ability with landscape can be seen in the detailed foliage of his Triptych of the Baptism and the forest scene in the New York Nativity.

-Although many of the art historians of the early 20th century, including Erwin Panofsky and Max Jakob Friedländer saw him as a painter who did little but distill the style of others and painted in an archaic and unimaginative style.
+Many of the art historians of the early 20th century, including Erwin Panofsky and Max Jakob Friedländer saw him as a painter who did little but distill the style of others and painted in an archaic and unimaginative style.
 However today most view him as a master colourist, and a painter who according to the Metropolitan Museum of Art, worked in a "progressive, even enterprising, mode, casting off his late medieval heritage and proceeding with a certain purity of vision in an age of transition."

 In his early work David followed Haarlem artists such as Dirk Bouts, Albert van Oudewater, and Geertgen tot Sint Jans, though he had already given evidence of superior power as a colourist.
 To this early period belong the St John of the Richard von Kaufmann collection in Berlin and the Salting's St Jerome.
-In Bruges came directly under the influence of Memling, the master whom he followed most closely.
+In Bruges he came directly under the influence of Memling, the master whom he followed most closely.
 It was from him that David acquired a solemnity of treatment, greater realism in the rendering of human form, and an orderly arrangement of figures.

 He visited Antwerp in 1515 and was impressed with the work of Quentin Matsys, who had introduced a greater vitality and intimacy in the conception of sacred themes.
 Together they worked to preserve the traditions of the Bruges school against influences of the Italian Renaissance.